For the sixth year - this year we will have consumed more food than produced.

 the produce and fish will be donated directly to families in need in general areas of each future facility through means provided by

-organizations that already operate in foreign countries with hungary populations.
-HERE - HERE
+charitable organizations that already operate in foreign countries with hungary populations.

-There are also opportunities for NIS collaboration with other non profit organizations, including those operating charitable programs
+There are also opportunities for RIS collaboration with other non profit organizations, including those operating charitable programs

 in foreign countries.
 Interested non-profit organizations in are welcome to contact us.

-Every academic becoming a professor of NIS will in their own right be an expert in their field.
-NIS intends to develop world class
+Every academic becoming a professor of RIS will in their own right be an expert in their field.
+RIS intends to develop world class